shaeka/Video_Audio_to_Text_Summary/README.md

-# Video/Audio to Text Summary
+# Video/Audio to Text Summarization
 Create a streamlit app that takes in video/audio converts it into text using Google Speech Recognition and provide summarized version of the text using Gemini Pro API.

 The deployed app can be accessed [here](https://video-audio-to-text-summary.streamlit.app/)